 Vertices Edges Walks Repetition allowed Repetition allowed Trails Repetition allowed No repetition of edges Paths No repetition of vertices except possibly starting and terminal vertices No repetition of edges Circuits Repetition allowed No repetition of edges A nontrivial closed trail Cycles No repetition of vertices except starting and terminal vertices No repetition of edges A nontrivial closed trail without repetition of vertices except starting and terminal vertices is the number of edges incident to this vertex, notation deg(v).
 In a simple graph it is the same as the number of vertices adjacent to v.
-Exercise: give an example of multigraph for which it is not the same.
+Exercise: why for multigraph it is not the same ?